BluePlanetResearch/proposals/HealthDataNet-v4.md

 Part 1 - Proposal Submission Name of Project: **HealthDataNet**

-Proposal in one sentence:
+### Proposal in one sentence:

 Allow a private dataset to be stored on Filecoin Plus, enclose it in an additional privacy ‘bubble’, publish it on the Ocean marketplace, and provide the output of a compute-to-data algorithm run on the dataset to an Ocean marketplace customer.

-Description of the project and what problem is it solving: Under US law (HIPAA, Hitech Act), healthcare companies involved in direct patient care are required to maintain data collected by them for every patient.
+### Description of the project and what problem is it solving:

-Problem to be solved: Storing certain kinds of medical data indefinitely / for long periods of time is expensive, especially if it generates no returns for money spent on storage.
+#### Problem to be solved:

+Under US law (HIPAA, Hitech Act), healthcare companies involved in direct patient care are required to maintain data collected by them for every patient.
+Storing certain kinds of medical data indefinitely / for long periods of time is expensive, especially if it generates no returns for money spent on storage.
 Furthermore, this data is locked within individual company data silos.
 These isolated data silos lack statistical power, and the companies have no mechanism to cooperate on combining and analyzing this data for different insights.